The equifibered approach to $\infty$-properads: -Properads Infinity Properads

 Most of the above implications can be shown using only elementary facts about equifibered maps.
-However, the implication $\ref{item:prpd} \Rightarrow \ref{item:prpd-Csp}$ is more complicated and will be the subject of \cref{subsec:pre-properads} where we use obstruction theory to show that $\Csp$ is the terminal properad.
+However, the implication $\ref{item:prpd} \Rightarrow \ref{item:prpd-Csp}$ is more complicated and will be the subject of \cref{subsec:pre-properads} where we use obstruction theory to show that $\Csp$ is the terminal $\infty$-properad.

 \cref{defn:properad} is very unlike the standard definition of (1-categorical) properads.
-We now introduce the necessary language to relate these concepts, at least conceptually.
-In \cref{sec:segal} we will prove that our category of \properads{} is indeed equivalent to previous definitions.
-Recall that for a free commutative monoid $M$ we write $M^\el \subset M$ for the subspace of generators. \begin{notation} For an \properad{} $\calP$ we refer to $\xN_0^\el \calP = (\calP^\simeq)^\el$ as the \hldef{space of colors} of $\calP$.
+We now introduce the necessary language to relate our definition to the standard definition, at least conceptually.
+In \cref{sec:segal} we will prove that our $\infty$-category of $\infty$-properads is indeed equivalent to previous definitions.
+Recall that for a free commutative monoid $M$ we write $M^\el \subset M$ for the subspace of generators. \begin{notation} For an $\infty$-properad $\calP$ we refer to $\xN_0^\el \calP = (\calP^\simeq)^\el$ as the \hldef{space of colours} of $\calP$.
 Moreover, we refer to $\xN_1^\el \calP = (\Ar(\calP)^\simeq)^\el$ as the \hldef{space of operations} of $\calP$.
-Given an operation $o$ in $\calP$, i.e.\ a morphism $o\colon x \to y \in \calP$ that is a generator in $\Ar(\calP)^\simeq$, its source and target can be written as tensor products of colors.
+Given an operation $o$ in $\calP$, i.e.\ a morphism $o\colon x \to y \in \calP$ that is a generator in $\Ar(\calP)^\simeq$, its source and target can be written as tensor products of colours.
 So every operation can be written as

 We say that such an operation is of \hldef{arity $(n,m)$}.
 We refer to the $x_i \in \xN_0^\el \calP$ as the inputs and to $y_j \in \xN_0^\el \calP$ as the outputs of $o$.
 These are unique up to reordering.
 The map that encodes the inputs and outputs of operations is